mikedilger/mosaic-spec/docs/keyschedule.md

 [timestamps](timestamps.md).
 Timestamp is required for REVOKED ALL and REVOKED PAST.
 Timestamp is suggested for OUT_OF_USE.
 Timestamp SHOULD be zeroed in all other cases.

+## Server Used

+These are posted to all of the author's Outbox servers.